-He knows that being turned away from a selected medical facility can be stigmatizing and even traumatic for people.
+Being turned away from a selected medical facility can be stigmatizing and even traumatic for people.

 He also understands there are logistical considerations when supporting people of size.
 He compares the limitations to those placed on people who desire vaginal birth after cesarean.